lomorage/homepage/content/blog/raspberrypi-hd.md

 sudo umount -a
 ```

-**Notice: Don't use the secondary Lomorage service even though it can be found, since we are using the primary one and set redancency backup to the directory mounted via Samba.
+**Notice: Don't use the secondary Lomorage service even though it can be found, since we are using the primary one and set redundancy backup to the directory mounted via Samba.
 Currently we don't have GUI to set the backup this way, you have to do that manually in commandline, will add GUI later**

 ## Option 4 (1 USB drive one Raspberry Pi, NAS)

-You can also reuse your NAS and follow the similiar steps above in Option 3 to mount the NAS storage via Samba.
+You can also reuse your NAS and follow the similar steps above in Option 3 to mount the NAS storage via Samba.

 The parameters needed are: